Country information for Sweden - Systems of support and specialist provision

 - the child leaves the larger group for limited periods to work with a specialist teacher;

-A pupil who, for one reason or another, encounters difficulties can receive various forms of support within this organisation.
+A learner who, for one reason or another, encounters difficulties can receive various forms of support within this organisation.
 Due to the large degree of independence of the municipalities, special needs education can be organised in different ways.
 Support could include variations of the following options:

-- a local resource centre supports the teachers;
+- a resource centre supports the teachers;

 - resource centres at the local level may receive support from an advisor from the National Agency for Special Needs Education and Schools.

-Pupils with severe learning disabilities
+Learners with severe intellectual disabilities

 State and regional support